An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Motivation for an observer dependent approach

 \section{Motivation for an observer dependent approach}

-The current work was motivated by trying to directly consider the effect that would be observed by the detector carried by the observer who is traveling along a trajectory described by $R=0$.
-In order to understand what they are seeing, it is useful to think of what exactly is a fluctuation the observer could see and measure.
+In order to understand what an observer traveling along the trajectory $R=0$ would see, it is useful to think of what exactly is a fluctuation the observer could see and measure.